cgenereux/ChatGPT-Life-Book-Generator/README.md

 When asked, enter:

 - Your Anthropic API key
-- How many recent convos you want to use
+- How many recent conversations you'd like to use

 ## **Where’s the Book?**